Health and Productivity Management

 Health care support for expatriates

-The number of expatriates is increasing every year as our group accelerates its global expansion.
-We provide medical checkups for employees and their families prior to overseas assignments, vaccinations recommended by the Ministry of Health, Labour and Welfare (hepatitis AB, measles/rubella, tetanus, etc.), support for local medical systems in cooperation with medical assistance services, provision of information on travel destinations, and temporary return home for vaccination against new coronas.
-We also recognize the importance of the world's three major infectious diseases (tuberculosis, malaria, and HIV/AIDS).
+The number of Group employees posted overseas is growing year by year in line with our accelerating global business expansion.
+For employees and their families preparing for overseas assignments, we provide medical checkups, vaccinations recommended by the Ministry of Health, Labour and Welfare (hepatitis AB, measles/rubella, tetanus, etc.), local medical system support in cooperation with medical assistance services, information on travel destinations, and more.
+We recognize the importance of the world’s three major infectious diseases—tuberculosis, malaria, and HIV/AIDS—and will consider necessary measures in line with the expansion of our business.

 We provide follow-up medical checkups after traveling to the destination and support them in maintaining their health status while engaged in their work.
 We have a system in place to support the health management of expatriates and their families through collaboration among various internal organizations.